 • Client :Pétrifond

-• Photos Credits :Adrien Williams
+• Crédit photos :Adrien Williams

 Place Vauquelin asserts itself as a highly symbolic place of institutional power and a distinctive space in the heart of the Administrative District in the Old Port of Montréal.
 On the occasion of the 375th anniversary of Montreal, the civic and ceremonial role of this public square adjacent to City Hall was reinforced by a planning representative of the status of the metropolis, and a momentum of contemporaneity taking root in the old city.
 Characterized by an exceptional patrimonial wealth, this site is a privileged referential place for the collective memory.